-For the past decade, the fashion industry has spewed a lot of talk about democratisation.
+For the past decade, the fashion industry has spewed a lot of talk about democratization.
 With the age of social media and the arrival of bloggers-turned-influencers, there was no other way for the industry to stay relevant than to open up its doors.
-But the geographical, cultural and economic barriers were still there.
+But the geographical, cultural, and economic barriers were still there.
 Now, fashion is embracing a whole new world that could shake up the status quo once again — the metaverse.

 “There is a huge community of people and platforms that really care about fashion [in the metaverse],” says Mishi McDuff, the founder of Blueberry, a digital wearables company that has sold over 20 million units of virtual clothing.
 “I just don't see why [designers] wouldn't want to offer these collections to everyone from anywhere in the world.”

 The conversations around the metaverse and fashion are multi-layered.
 On one end, there is the sustainability factor: brands can reduce their waste by producing clothing digitally.
 (While that's good on the surface level, it’s worth noting that digital clothing created in the form of non-fungible tokens, or NFTs, can actually have a substantial carbon footprint: a single NFT carbon footprint can equal to two months of electricity usage for a single resident, for example.)
-Then, there’s the matter of building a bigger fanbase, one that’s pushed brands like Balenciaga and Gucci to capitalise on digitally-native communities to promote and sell their collections.
-As mentioned above, there is also an effort to democratise the industry even further, beyond the fashion capitals and invite-only fashion week events.
+Then, there’s the matter of building a bigger fanbase, one that’s pushed brands like Balenciaga and Gucci to capitalize on digitally-native communities to promote and sell their collections.
+As mentioned above, there is also an effort to democratize the industry even further, beyond the fashion capitals and invite-only fashion week events.

 “Maybe someone isn’t able to attend New York Fashion Week, but they are able to come see the show in Second Life,” says McDuff, referring to the digital hub for virtual experiences and communities, where some fashion shows are currently being held.